Estudillo22/SAP-tracker/Modules/README.md

 ### FUNCTIONS
 ### - `liveTracking()`
-Shows the computed trajectory to the user in real time.
+Shows the computed trajectory to the user in real-time.

 ### - `getRotation()`
 Determines the orientation of the video.